Order-One Rolling Shutter Cameras: Minimal problems of linear RS1 cameras

-The linear \rs cameras have been classified in \Cref{prop:constandSpeedConstantRotation}.
-This section classifies the minimal problems of structure-from-motion from linear \rs cameras that observe points, lines, and their incidences.
-In this setting, structure-from-motion is the following 3D reconstruction problem:
+The linear \rs cameras are classified in \Cref{prop:constandSpeedConstantRotation}.
+This section classifies the minimal problems of structure-from-motion (SfM) from linear \rs cameras that observe points, lines, and their incidences.
+In this setting, SfM is the following 3D reconstruction problem:

 \begin{problem} We have pictures $Y_1,\dotsc,Y_m$ of a finite set $X$ of points and lines in space.
 The points and lines in $X$ satisfy some prescribed incidences.
 Each picture was taken by a linear \rs camera.
 Find the set $X$ and the camera parameters that produced the pictures. \end{problem}